kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 ![](images/Booking_1.png)

+' Scenario: user wants to reserve a car at particular hour (that's what brings us money!)
+' explain image, show how dependency system being down influences our action of focus (conversion)

 ***
 ## High Availability

-* What is the availability of Booking action?
+* What is the availability of the Reservation action?

 ***

 ## High Availability

-* What is the availability of Booking action?
+* What is the availability of the Reservation action?

 **[96%](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation)**

 `0.99 * 0.99 * 0.98 = 0.96`

 ' External systems decrease our availability!
+' goes from about 15 minutes/day to 1 hour per day

 ***